-Most people know their marriage is broken long before they have their day in Court.
+Most people know their marriage is broken long before their day in Court.
 While both spouses may have thought about ending their marriage, in the end, only one person initiates the process by formally filing for divorce.
-Does the person who files for divorce first have any real advantage?

-In theory, the answer should be no. Courts do not penalize one person or look more favorably on the other based on who initiated the proceedings.
-However, as longtime Freehold divorce attorneys, it has been our experience that being the first to file may, in some instances, give you an edge.
+However, as longtime East Brunswick divorce attorneys, it has been our experience that being the first to file may, in some instances, give you an edge.

 Although you do not want to rush to end a marriage when there's a chance of repairing it, there can be some financial and legal upsides to filing first may include:

 - All your documents are in order.
-Having in your secure possession copies of all relevant legal and financial documents is a critical first step in the divorce process.
-When you are the first one to file, your attorney makes sure that you already have these.
-This will include the obvious things like bank statements, brokerage statements and tax returns, but also wills, trusts, retirement accounts, real estate records, vehicle registrations, insurance policies, etc. Finding and securing valid copies of these records can take a lot of time, especially if your spouse is the one who typically controls the records and finances.
-If you are the one to file first, it means you should have all these documents safe and ready to go before your spouse is served with divorce papers.
+Having copies of all relevant legal and financial documents recordsecure possession is a critical first step in the divorce process.
+When you are the first to file, your attorney ensures you already have these.
+This will include the obvious things like bank statements, brokerage statements, and tax returns, but also wills, trusts, retirement accounts, real estate records, vehicle registrations, insurance policies, etc. Finding and securing valid copies of these records can take a lot of time, especially if your spouse is the one who typically controls the records and finances.
+If you are the one to file first, you should have all these documents safe and ready to go before your spouse is served with divorce papers.

 - Choice of jurisdiction.
 For the most part, divorces are decided where they are filed.
-Of course, the person who is filing does not have unlimited options (you probably can't file in California if you and your spouse have lived and worked in New Jersey for the last 10 years).
+Of course, the person filing does not have unlimited options (you probably can't file in California if you and your spouse have lived and worked in New Jersey for the last ten years).
 But if you live in different counties or spend equal time in different states, you may have several legitimate options.
-Some state laws are more forgiving than others when it comes to things like custody, alimony, child support, asset distribution, etc. Certain judges or jurisdictions may have a reputation for being more restrictive on certain issues.
+Some state laws are more forgiving than others regarding custody, alimony, child support, asset distribution, etc. Certain judges or jurisdictions may have a reputation for being more restrictive on certain issues.
 Jurisdiction can have a big impact on how your case is decided.
 Your attorney can advise you on this.